cj-praveen/YouTube-Music-API/README.md

 # YouTubeMusicAPI

-*An open-source Python library which helps to find a song or track existing on **YouTube Music***
+A tiny Python package which helps to find a song or track existing on **YouTube Music**.

-## Package Installation
-- You can use [pip](https://pypi.org/project/pip/) to install the package.
-Run the following command in your terminal.

 ```
 pip install YouTubeMusicAPI==2.6.0